Rashidun Caliphate: Rashidun army

 The basic strategy of early Muslim armies on the campaign was to exploit every possible weakness of the enemy.
 Their key strength was mobility.
 The cavalry had both horses and camels, the latter used as both transport and food for long marches through the desert (e.g., Khalid ibn al-Walid's extraordinary march from the Persian border to Damascus).
 The cavalry was the army's main strike force and also served as a strategic mobile reserve.
 The common tactic was to use the infantry and archers to engage and maintain contact with the enemy while the cavalry was held back till the enemy was fully engaged.
 Once fully engaged, the enemy reserves were held by the infantry and archers, while the cavalry executed a pincer movement (like modern tank and mechanized divisions) to attack the enemy from the sides or to assault their base camps.

 The Rashidun army was, in quality and strength, below the standard set by the Sasanian and Byzantine armies.
 Khalid ibn al-Walid was the first general of the Rashidun Caliphate to successfully conquer foreign lands.
 During his campaign against the Sasanian Empire (Iraq, 633–634) and the Byzantine Empire (Syria, 634–638), Khalid developed brilliant tactics that he used effectively against both enemy armies.

 Abu Bakr's strategy was to give his generals their mission, the geographical area in which that mission would be carried out, and resources for that purpose.
 He would then leave it to his generals to accomplish their missions in whatever manner they chose.
-On the other hand, Umar, in the latter part of his Caliphate, adopted a more hands-on approach, directing his generals where to stay and when to move to the next target and who was to command the left and right wing of the army in each particular battle.
+In contrast, Caliph Umar, in the latter part of his Caliphate, adopted a more hands-on approach, directing his generals where to stay and when to move to the next target and who was to command the left and right wing of the army in each particular battle.
 This made conquests comparatively slower but made the campaigns well-organized.
-Uthman and Ali reverted to Abu Bakr's method, giving missions to their generals and leaving the details to them.
+Uthman on the other hand reverted to Abu Bakr's method, giving missions to his generals and leaving the details to them.

+Rashidun banners and standards

+The Rashidun Caliphate utilized a dual system of military banners inherited from the prophetic era.
+According to tradition, Muhammad's flag (raya) was black, while his standard (liwa) was white.